APITube Help Center

 Open this example in the API Playground ↗

-Compare APITube plans: Free, Basic, Professional and Corporate
+Compare APITube plans: Free, Starter, Basic, Professional and Corporate

-What do the four APITube plans cost and include?
+What do the five APITube plans cost and include?

 Each plan gives you a monthly pool of requests (the API calls these points), a separate streaming allowance, and its own connection, webhook and rate limits.
 Here is the full comparison: